-When learning how to cope with a bipolar parent, first understand that Bipolar disorder affects millions of people worldwide.
+When learning how to deal with a bipolar parent, first understand that Bipolar disorder affects millions of people worldwide.
 If you or someone close to you has a bipolar parent or close family member, the first thing you’re going to want to do is learn how to cope with the situation.

 Bipolar disorder is characterized by extreme mood swings from depression to mania.
 The condition can cause severe problems at home and school, as well as affect relationships.